14

 “She had a blast,” Nakia said.

-Ursa watched a man in a bear costume struggle to squeeze through the doorway, the head too wide.
-He eventually gave up and popped it off.
+Ursa watched a man in a bear costume struggle to squeeze through a doorway.
+He eventually gave up and popped the head off, gasping for air.
+The corner of Ursa’s mouth twitched.
+“I feel like I’m in another world.”

 “That beanie matches your gimmick,” Nakia said to Mia, who responded with a slight nod, quiet as usual.

 “Yeah.
-Bear told me a few minutes ago,” Sha replied, slipping her stickers into a tiny shoulder bag decorated with a pop idol group.
+Big Bear told me a few minutes ago,” Sha replied, slipping her stickers into a tiny shoulder bag decorated with a pop idol group.

 “You coming?”
 Ursa asked Nakia.